 Title: Big Data Analytics Code: CSCI 4030U

-TA office hours in UA4029 (upon request)
+TA office hours (upon request)

 Description This course covers advanced topics in data process and analytics with special emphasis on Big Data.
 Topics of the course will include, but are not limited to, indexing structures for fast information retrieval, query processing algorithms, distributed storage and processing, scalable machine learning and statistical techniques, and trends of modern very large scale data systems.
 Students will gain understanding on the theoretical foundation and practical design principles of modern Big Data processing systems.